timwebster9/notary/README.md

 Project for running the [official Notary images](https://hub.docker.com/_/notary/), NOT the [development/testing project](https://github.com/theupdateframework/notary)

+The TLS certificates and SQL files were obtained from the [Notary project](https://github.com/theupdateframework/notary)

 ## Use

 Import the root CA from the project into your OS.
 For example, on Ubuntu: